Commutative Algorithms Approximate the LLL-distribution: Background and Preliminaries

 \subsection{Improved LLL Criteria}

-Beside the general form of the LLL~\eqref{eq:LLL} there exist improved criteria that apply in the full generality of the LLL setting.
-The most well-knows are the \emph{cluster expansion condition}~\cite{Bissacot} and the \emph{Shearer's condition}~\cite{Shearer}.
-Both of these criteria apply when the dependency graph is undirected and have been made algorithmic~\cite{szege_meet,PegdenIndepen,AIJACM,HV,Harmonic,Kolmofocs} in the most general algorithmic LLL settings.
-In the absence of commutativity, to do so one needs a suitable flaw-choice strategy so that the induced set of witness sequences has specific structure.
+Besides the general form of the LLL~\eqref{eq:LLL} there exist improved criteria that apply in the full generality of the LLL setting.
+The most well-known are the \emph{cluster expansion condition}~\cite{Bissacot} and the \emph{Shearer's condition}~\cite{Shearer}.
+Both of these criteria apply when the dependency graph is undirected and have been made constructive~\cite{szege_meet,PegdenIndepen,AIJACM,HV,Harmonic,Kolmofocs} in the most general algorithmic LLL settings. \paragraph*{Cluster Expansion Condition.} The cluster expansion condition strictly improves upon the General LLL condition~\eqref{eq:LLL} by taking advantage of the local density of the dependency graph. \begin{definition} Given a sequence of positive real numbers $\{ \psi_i \}_{i=1}^{m}$, we say that the cluster expansion condition is satisfied if for each $i \in [m]$: